 1. Faculty are expected to meet with the student at the end of the 2nd week of the rotation to discuss formative feedback.
 This is required to assist students in identifying their areas of weakness while affording them the opportunity to work on improving these skills during the remaining 2 weeks.
-This is intended to be a discussion, however, a form
+This is intended to be a discussion, however, a form has been designed to create a framework for the feedback and should be completed.

-- has been designed to create a framework for the feedback and should be completed (see form at the end of the syllabus). - 2.
-At the end of the rotation, the faculty will complete a summative evaluation of the student.
+2. At the end of the rotation, the faculty will complete a summative evaluation of the student.